 Washington Coalition of Sexual Assault Programs (WCSAP)

 She began her work with the movement to end violence in the mid 90’s as a trained volunteer Rape Crisis Line Advocate in Seattle.
 As a Crisis Advocate she was trained to support people calling in to the Crisis Line and meet survivors at the hospital.
-Later, Patrícia found this very helpful in her work at Columbia Legal Services as their Community Worker.
+Later, Patrícia found this very helpful in her work at Columbia Legal Services as their Community Organizer.
 At CLS Patrícia had the privilege of working with people who worked in farm labor and in warehouse work around sexual harassment in the work place.
 CLS began the Amparo Project and Patrícia facilitated house meetings with workers to discuss sexual harassment and rape in the work place.
 Patrícia also worked as a Volunteer Sexual Assault Advocate in Yakima.
 While at CLS Patrícia became a WCSAP Board Member and later was the Bilingual Advocacy Specialist at WCSAP in their collaboration with WSCADV and the Crossing Borders Project.
 Patrícia also had the privilege of working for WSCADV as a consultant in their Crossing Borders work.

 Patrícia is a Certified Facilitative Mediator (Yakima, WA); Advanced Certificate (China) in QiGong Image Healing & Meditation; Racial Justice Facilitator Certification (Tacoma, WA); Tao Hands Blessing Practitioner Certification (Portland, OR).